Concerns grow that voter intimidation could disrupt midterm elections - NewsBreak

 But in recent weeks, they’ve at times been monitored by volunteers with far-right organizations, prompted by former President Donald Trump’s claims of widespread fraud and misinformation about drop boxes, according to lawsuits challenging their conduct .

-In Maricopa County, these volunteers have allegedly approached and harassed voters, taken photos of their license plates, and stood nearby armed and wearing bulletproof vests.
+In Maricopa County, they’ve allegedly approached and harassed voters, taken photos of their license plates, and stood nearby armed and wearing bulletproof vests.
 The Arizona secretary of state’s office detailed the complaints and has referred at least six incidents to the U.S. Department of Justice and Arizona attorney general.

 On Monday, after previously denying an effort to stop the drop box monitoring, a federal judge issued a temporary restraining order preventing Clean Elections USA, a QAnon-linked group , from continuing its poll monitoring activities.
 According to the Arizona Mirror, the temporary restraining order bars anyone from the group from training or encouraging others to intentionally come within 75 feet of a drop box or a building where a drop box is held.